-Eamon Duffy, the Cambridge historian, tells of how one day everything came to pieces.
-He was a happy practising Catholic, secure in his faith, and then a friend of his died, an Anglican priest, and everything plunged into darkness.
+Anglican priest, and every plunged into darkness.
 There was the horror of death, of nothingness.
 'And with the horror came the realization that God was gone; there was no God, and I had no faith.
-All the conditioning, all the arguments and emotional scaffolding I had built around and into my life were as if they had never been.
-I no longer believed, no longer even wanted to believe; I was absolutely mesmerized by this overwhelming perception of mortality.
-I had never been much good at prayer, and now more than ever prayer seemed hollow.
-I felt confused and embarrassed by my attempts to pray, like a man caught talking to himself in a railway carriage.9' And when faith returned, it came as a gift.
-He knew he had to choose between a bleak and valueless world and one in which love and forgiveness and celebration were possibilities.
-"I do not have much recollection of the process by which I made my choice; except that, when it dawned on that I had made it, it seemed no so much a choice as a gift.
-As I sat after Communion one Sunday, simply looking at the people walking up to the altar, I was quietly overwhelmed with an overflowing sense of companionship, of gratitude, of joy and, oddly, of pity.
-My mind filled up, quite literally filled up, with a single verse of the Psalms (26.8):
+All the conditioning, all the argu-ments and emotional scaffold ing I had built around and into my life were as if they had never been.
+I no longer be lieved, no longer even wanted to believe; I was absolutely mesmerized by this overwhelming perception of mor-tality.
+I had never been much od at prayer, and now more good at prayer, and now more than ever prayer seemed hol-low.
+I felt confused and ember-raised by my attempts to pray-ting to raised by my attempts to pray, like a man caught taiking to himself in a railway carriage."

+And when faith returned, it came as a gift.
+He knew he had to choose between a bleak and valueless would and one in which to the contract of the which love and forgiveness and celebration were possibilities. reservation were possessines.
+I do not have much recollec-tion of the process by which I made my choice; except that, when it dawned on that I had made it, it seemed no so much a choice as a gift.
+As I sat after canoze as a giff.
+As I sat after Communion one Sunday, sim-ply looking at the people wath-ing up to the altar, I was quietly overwhelmed with an over-flowing sense of companion-ship, of graticule, of Joy and, oddly, of pity.
+My mind filled up, quite literally filled up, with a single verse of the Psalms (26.8): Lord, how I love the beauty of